MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-performance-efficiency.md

 After connecting the machines, you can then manage the VM extensions all from Azure, which provides consistent extension management between Azure and non-Azure VMs.
 In Azure you can use Azure Automation State Configuration to centrally store configurations and maintain the desired state of Arc enabled servers through the DSC VM extension.
 You can also collect log data for analysis with Azure Monitor Logs enabled through the Log Analytics agent VM extension.
 With Azure Monitor, you can analyze the performance of your Windows and Linux VMs and monitor their processes and dependencies on other resources and external processes.

-## Azure Arc enabled Kubernetes
+## Azure Arc-enabled Kubernetes

-With Azure Arc enabled Kubernetes, you need to register the cluster first.
+With Azure Arc-enabled Kubernetes, you need to register the cluster first.
 You can register any CNCF Kubernetes cluster that is running.
 You'll need a kubeconfig file to access the cluster and cluster-admin role on the cluster for deploying Arc-enabled Kubernetes agents.
 You'll use Azure Command-Line Interface (Azure CLI) to perform cluster registration tasks.

 ## Azure Arc enabled SQL Managed Instance